richmwatts/Litegrid/README.md

 </ul>

-*Autumn's grid is supported all the way down to Opera 10 but users may experience some minor subpixel rendering differences.
+*Autumn's grid is supported all the way down to Opera 10 but users may experience some minor subpixel rendering differences in older versions of Opera.